intel/intel-ethernet-operator/docs/intel-ethernet-operator.md

 ## Overview

-This document provides the instructions for using the Intel Ethernet Operator on supported Kubernetes clusters (Vanilla K8s installed with Intel Container Experience Kits (CEK) or Red Hat's OpenShift Container Platform).
+This document provides the instructions for using the Intel Ethernet Operator on supported Kubernetes clusters (Vanilla K8s or Red Hat's OpenShift Container Platform).
 This operator was developed with aid of the Operator SDK project.

 ## Intel Ethernet Operator

 The role of the Intel Ethernet Operator is to orchestrate and manage the configuration of the capabilities exposed by the Intel E810 Series network interface cards (NICs).
 The operator is a state machine which will configure certain functions of the card and then monitor the status and act autonomously based on the user interaction.
 The operator design of the Intel Ethernet Operator supports the following E810 series cards: